 Sarah Millin, 45, (1888-1968) was a prolific author of fiction and non-fiction, living in South Africa.
 She was visiting London at this time promoting her new book, a biography of Cecil Rhodes, which had just come out and was getting good reviews.
 She was also a contributor to Time and Tide and frequently corresponded with Winifred Holtby.
+She was an active member of PEN, the writers’ association – the initials first stood for Poets, Essayists, Novelists.

 As per the likely layout we have devised for this table, she may well be seated beside one of the Heald sisters, Edith or Nora, and either Vera Brittain or Violet-Scott James.
 But alternatively a conversation with Sarah MacDonald Sheridan might have been the one to facilitate, the two visitors perhaps not having the opportunity to meet many times, even though both were quite frequent visitors to London.
 Perhaps they might have shared thoughts on music, Sarah having trained as a piano teacher but not taking it up as a profession, Sarah Sheridan having been a professional musician who used it as a vehicle for her social work.